Bartvds/demo-travis-gh-pages/README.md

 This guide describes a minimal setup to enable [Travis-CI](https://travis-ci.org/) to build your static website using [Grunt](http://gruntjs.com/) and publish it to [gh-pages](https://pages.github.com/) branch after you push your sources to your Github repository.
 Using this you can automatically export the documentation for your code project or publish any other static site you build with Grunt.

-After every commit or merge to the specified branch a build will trigger the webhooks installed by Travis.
-Travis will clone the repository, install the dependencies and run a command.
+After every commit or merge to the specified branch a build will trigger the Github webhooks.
+Travis will then clone the repository, install the dependencies and run a command.
 In this case we use Grunt to rebuild our site and push it to your repository.
 This is a simple form of *continuous deployment*.

 In this demo we depends on [grunt-gh-pages](https://www.npmjs.org/package/grunt-gh-pages) and a encrypted OAuth token to enable Travis to push to a repository on your behalf.